gabaconrado/lazy-badger/README.md

 - Only works for systems that use `bash` as their underlying command executor;
 - Scripts require to be readable and executable by the user running the application;
+- Not really sure how to make scripts that calls `$EDITOR` to work;

 ## Future improvements